NoahZuo/noahzuo.github.io/source/_posts/better-orientation-warping.md

 This method works perfectly!
 And eventually this method is adopted in our project!

 It's a pity that I cannot share more details(maybe later?).
-Go for [Apex Legends Mobile](https://play.google.com/store/apps/details?id=com.ea.gp.apexlegendsmobilefps&hl=en&gl=US) now and experience this implementation method.
+Go for [Apex Legends Mobile](https://play.google.com/store/apps/details?id=com.ea.gp.apexlegendsmobilefps&hl=en&gl=US) now and check how this looks like!